Cycle from Balloch to Drymen

 Balloch

-The route from Glasgow goes through Dumbarton and then along the River Leven and into Balloch, the beginning of the National Number 7's journey through Loch Lomond & The Trossachs.
+The route from Glasgow goes through Dumbarton, along the River Leven, and into Balloch, the beginning of the National Number 7's journey through Loch Lomond & The Trossachs.
 As you arrive in Balloch, you will pass Sweeney's Cruises, where you could stop for a circular cruise on the loch.
-There is also a VisitScotland information centre nearby, with cycle racks outside.
-There are places to eat and drink nearby, or you could go a little further to the nearby Loch Lomond Shores.
+There are places to eat and drink nearby, or you could go a little further to Loch Lomond Shores, where you will find cycle hire.

 Balloch Castle Country Park

 If you're starting NCN7 at Balloch, don't worry, as there are many signs for it throughout the way so that you won't get lost.
-NCN7 at Balloch goes through Balloch Castle Country Park, where a walled garden is just a very short distance off of the route (lookout for the signs for it).
-Take the chance for a quick stop to capture a photograph or two.
+NCN7 at Balloch goes through Balloch Castle Country Park, where a walled garden is just a very short distance off of the route (look out for the signs for it).
+Take the chance to stop to capture a photograph or two.

-As you head out of Balloch Castle Country Park, you will go past Robin House, a Children's Hospice and inspirational charity.
-The route then takes you to the A811; take it easy down the steep hill as it is just before the main road, so allow plenty of time to brake!
-You have completed around 3 of the 10 miles of the route between Balloch and Drymen at this stage.
+As you head out of Balloch Castle Country Park, you will pass Robin House, a Children's Hospice and inspirational charity.
+The route then takes you to the A811; take it easy down the steep hill, as it is just before the main road, so allow plenty of time to brake!
+At this stage, you have completed around 3 of the 10 miles of the route between Balloch and Drymen.

 Marketing Services